spacetelescope/crds/docs/users_guide/source/rmap_syntax.rst

     ('UVIS', 'G280_AMPS', '1.5', '1.0', '1.0', 'G280-REF', 'T') : UseAfter({

 Here the value of G280_AMPS works like this:  first,   reference files listed under that match tuple define CCDAMP=G280_AMPS.
-Second, data sets which should use those references define CCDAMP to a particular amplifier configuration, .e.g.
+Second, datasets which should use those references define CCDAMP to a particular amplifier configuration, .e.g.
 ABCD.
 Hence,  the reference file specifies a set of applicable amplifier configurations,  while the dataset specifies a particular